 Group Vice-Chair Training

-I applied for the role of co-Vice Chair Training as a means of integrating into the London university community, and I hope to bring my experience of developing training, creating communication plans and the effective use of social media to the role.
+I applied for the role of co-Vice Chair Training as a means of integrating into the London university community, and I hope to bring my experience of developing training, events management, creating communication plans and the effective use of social media to the role.

 Group Vice-Chair Training